Diagonals of rational functions: from differential algebra to effective algebraic geometry (unabridged version): Telescopers of rational functions of several variables

 $\bullet$ Let us, now, generalize the rational function (\ref{Ratfonc4first}) of {\em four} variables $\, x, \, y, \, z, \, u$, introducing the rational function of $\, N+3\,$ variables $\, x, \, y, \, z, \, u_1, \, u_2, \, \cdots, \, u_N$:

 The telescoper of this rational function of $\, N+3$ variables is the same order-two telescoper as for (\ref{Ratfonc4first}), which has the pullbacked hypergeometric solution (\ref{telescRatfonc4u}).
-Again one can verify that the diagonal of (\ref{Ratfonc4firstN}) is the expansion (\ref{telescRatfonc4uexp}) of the pullbacked hypergeometric function (\ref{telescRatfonc4u}).
+Again one can verify that the diagonal of (\ref{Ratfonc4firstN}) is the expansion (\ref{telescRatfonc4uexp}) of the pullbacked hypergeometric function\footnote[2]{A pure algebraic geometer will probably consider this result as trivial from the computational point of view, saying that the variety is a fiber bundle over a family of elliptic curves with constant fiber (see also below).} (\ref{telescRatfonc4u}).
 If one considers the intersection of the vanishing condition of the denominator of (\ref{Ratfonc4firstN}) with the hyperbola $\, p \, = \, \, x \, y \, z \, u_1 \, u_2 \, \, \cdots \, u_N $, eliminating for instance $\, u_N \, = \, p/x/y/z/u_1/\cdots/u_{N-1} \, $ in the vanishing condition of the denominator of (\ref{Ratfonc4firstN}), one gets again a condition, {\em independent of} $\, x$, which corresponds to a {\em genus-one} curve (\ref{g1}):

 The Hauptmodul of this elliptic curve (\ref{g1N}), or (\ref{g1}) reads again the Hauptmlodul (\ref{Hauptg1}) which corresponds precisely to the Hauptmodul pullback in (\ref{telescRatfonc4u}).

 .1cm .1cm